 - Organize an employee volunteer event.

 To participate and see OSHA’s resources (activities, plans, events and graphics), you can sign up on OSHA’s Safe + Sound website.
 After the event, you’ll also be able to download a certificate to display in recognition of your safety week activities and achievements.
+This year, OSHA has suggested the following challenges to receive special recognition and add to your safety resume:

 Wider Opportunities in the Year-long Safe + Sound Campaign